Get a demo of Culture Amp

 How does Investment Management compare?

-People in Investment Management were much more positive than average regarding Action, Collaboration & Communication, and Leadership.
+People in Investment Management were much more positive than average regarding Action, Feedback & Recognition, and Service & Quality Focus.

 On the lower side, people in Investment Management had much lower favorable scores than average in Equity.

-People working in Investment Management are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
+People working in Investment Management are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
 People working in Investment Management are less engaged than Engaging Growth.

 Which questions matter the most?